visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * Answering a question or referring a user to documentation.
   * Determining if the user's issue is known (e.g. an issue ticket already exists).
-  * Updating a known issue with new information from this user, perhaps reprioritizing the issue or putting the issue ticket back into the UN-reviewed state for further discussion at a VisIt_ project meeting.
+  * Updating a known issue with new information from this user, perhaps re-prioritizing the issue or putting the issue ticket back into the UN-reviewed state for further discussion at a VisIt_ project meeting.
   * Diagnosing the incident.
   * Developing a reproducer for developers.